minprog/programmeren-1/problems/strings/index.md

 ## Main?

-This assignment is only about the four functions above; each one is tested on its own.
+This assignment is only about the five functions above; each one is tested on its own.
 So your program does not have to ask the user for any input.

 Do write a `main` that calls your functions with a few test values, so you can see whether they do what you expect.
 That `main` can simply stay in `strings.c` when you submit.